TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elm/index.md

 main =
   text "Hello, World!"

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Elm](https://sampleprograms.io/languages/elm) was written by:
+Hello World in [Elm](https://sampleprograms.io/languages/elm) was written by:

 - Jeremy Griffith

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 19 2018 18:37:30.
-The solution was first committed on Apr 11 2018 12:33:24.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution